roberto-casula/checkJSON/README.md

  - deep test for complexObjects (mixed type).
  - deep test for require flag.
  - a good method to change/extends validate and sanitize functions.
- - an adapter to use (validatorJS)[https://github.com/chriso/validator.js] as withis validate function and provide the respective sanitize function (with same types).
+ - an adapter to use (validatorJS)[https://github.com/chriso/validator.js] as validate function and provide the respective sanitize function
+   (with same types).
  - remove lodash and validatorJS as mandadory dependencies.
  - a decent README.